j-sieben/PIT/Doc/installing_pit.md

 - `CREATE SEQUENCE`
 - `CREATE TYPE`

+The beforementioned grants can be granted via a role with the exception of `CREATE PROCEDURE` which must be granted directly, not via a role.
+Reason for this is that package `PIT_ADMIN` creates package `MSG` dynamically based on table metadata.
+This is not possible without a direct grant.
+So, strictly speaking, this grant is required on development machines only where you create new messages.
+If you want to deploy `PIT` to a production environment, you could alternatively deploy your created `MSG` package from development directly.

 Additionally, if you want to use a globally accessible context, you need:

 - `CREATE ANY CONTEXT`